A Comprehensive and Unbiased Review of Beachbody Piyo Program

 The Piyo workout looked more doable, and I always enjoy getting to judge things like this.
 It was a challenge to stick to the program for 60 days and put together a review, but it was one I was ready to meet.
 Sixty days and one review later, here we are.

 I was told that I should stick to a certain review structure here, so let’s begin by answering the question of what Piyo is.

 Piyo is described as being a simple sixty-day workout.
-It was devised by Chalene Johnson of Beachbody.
+It was created by Chalene Johnson of Beachbody.
 The workout was specifically designed to be a low-impact routine that doesn’t rely on equipment or weights.
 It’s a kind of one-size-fits-all program anyone can do, no matter their age or fitness level.

 Let’s take a look at why the program was created;

+As mentioned before, PiYo which gets its name from Pilates and Yoga is built around shorter workouts that still provide effective results.
+We’ve never seen something quite like PiYo before and we doubt we ever will.
 Chalene originally put together the workout a few years ago.
 It was part of the routine she gave as a group fitness instructor.
 She says that she got some encouraging feedback about the exercise, and so decided it was time to turn it into a DVD program.

 It looks to me like the goal of the program is to create an alternate solution to strenuous workouts.
 It’s something that the Average Joe would have no problem fitting into their schedule without having to join the military and take a boot camp.